Rail transport in France: Operation

 Since Legrand Star rail plan of 1842, French railways are highly focused on Paris.

 Traffic is concentrated on the main lines: 78% of activity is done on 30% of the network (8,900 km), and the 46% of smaller lines (13,600 km) only drive 6% of the traffic.
 The 366 largest stations (12%) account for 85% of passenger activity, and the smallest 56% of stations take only 1.7% of traffic.

 Freight transport

+Freight train hauled by a BB 36000 passing through Chambéry station.

 Freight transport has declined since the early 1980s.
 Today the network is predominantly passenger-centric; railways transport only 9% of French cargo, or about 1/2 of the European average, and less than a fourth of the US railways' share of US cargo.

 Since 1 January 2007, the freight market has been open to conform to European Union (EU) agreements (EU Directive 91/440).
 New operators had already reached 15% of the market at the end of 2008.

 Passenger transport

 Short and middle distance

 The Transport express régional (TER) is directed by the administrative Regions of France.
 They contract with the SNCF for lines exploitation.
+Regional rail on the island of Corsica is operated by Chemins de fer de la Corse.
+Rapid transit is known as Réseau Express Régional (RER), present in Paris (Réseau Express Régional) and planned for Lyon (Réseau Express de l'Aire urbaine Lyonnaise).
+Commuter rail systems cenetred around the Swiss cities of Geneva (Léman Express) and Basel (Basel S-Bahn), in the Swiss canton of Jura (RER Jura), and in the Ortenau region of Germany (Ortenau Regional S-Bahn) also serve nearby towns in France.
+Several TER lines also connect to railway stations in neighbouring countries.